jackrobertscott/nuggets/README.md

 #### Properties

-This element shares the same convention for events and styles as the `<Frame />` component with some differences in the styles which are available.
+This element shares the same convention for events and styles as the `<Node />` component with some differences in the styles which are available.

 - `events?`: this property should contain all HTML element events.
 - `styles?`: this is used to style the element.